Bernie Sanders Under Fire For Use Of ‘N-Word’ In 2015 Book, Clip From Audiobook Version Goes Viral Friday

 — M. Mendoza Ferrer (@m_mendozaferrer) September 6, 2019

-Sanders National Press Secretary Briahna Joy Gray dismissed criticisms of Sanders use of the “N-word,” in a statement quoted by MediaIte, saying, “It should not need to be explained that critiquing racism is not racism.”
+Sanders National Press Secretary Briahna Joy Gray dismissed criticisms of Sanders use of the “N-word,” in a statement quoted by Mediaite.

+“It should not need to be explained that critiquing racism is not racism,” she said.

-Gray also stated that Sanders was attacking the strategy using racism to win election in soother states promote by the late political consultant Lee Atwater, according to a report by the conservative news site The Daily Caller.
+Gray also stated that Sanders was attacking the strategy using racism to win elections in southern states promoted by the late political consultant Lee Atwater, according to a report by the conservative news site The Daily Caller.
 But the site reported that a search throughout Sanders’ entire book revealed that Atwater’s name appears nowhere in the text.

 His use of the “N-word” in his 2015 book was not the first time that Sanders has used racially offensive words or stereotypes to “critique” racism.
 A video from Sanders’ venture as mayor of Burlington, Vermont, that went viral earlier this year shows Sanders telling a group of schoolchildren that when he was their age, he learned that “black people smelled and they were pretty stupid.”